serverless/blog/posts/2019-02-20-framework-release-v138-websockets.md

   - EslamHefnawy
 ---

 As many of you likely remember, [AWS finally added support for WebSockets in API Gateway & Lambda](https://serverless.com/blog/reinvent-2018-serverless-announcements#websocket-support-for-aws-lambda) at last year's re:Invent.
-Upon initial release, CloudFormation didn't yet have support for WebSockets.
-We at Serverless wanted the Framework to support WebSockets right away, so we created an [official plugin](https://github.com/serverless/serverless-websockets-plugin) as a temporary measure until CloudFormation support was added.
+Even though CloudFormation didn't have support for WebSockets at initial release, We created an [official Serverless Framework plugin](https://github.com/serverless/serverless-websockets-plugin) to support WebSockets in the Framework right away.

+This was only a temporary measure until CloudFormation support was added.
+And now, it has been.

-And now, it has been!
-So we are incredibly excited to announce that, as of Framework v1.38, [the Serverless Framework](https://serverless.com/framework/) has support for WebSockets integrated into Framework core.
+So we are incredibly excited to announce that the [Serverless Framework](https://serverless.com/framework/) v1.38 now has support for WebSockets integrated into Framework core!
 No plugin required.

 **Note:** This means that the [serverless-websockets-plugin](https://github.com/serverless/serverless-websockets-plugin) is officially deprecated.
 We will no longer maintain it.